ChameleonCloud/docs/source/getting-started/index.rst

 If you are a PI, you may `apply for a new project <https://www.chameleoncloud.org/user/projects/new/>`_.
 A project application typically consists of a description of your intended research and takes one business day to process.
 Once your project has been approved, you may add users to your project.

-For more information about project management, please see :ref:`Project Management Section <project-management>` or :ref:`FAQs of projection management <faq-project>`.
+For more information about project management, please see the :ref:`Project Management <project-management>` section or :ref:`FAQs about project management <faq-project>`.

 --------------------------------------------
 Step 3: Start using Chameleon!
 --------------------------------------------

 Congratulations, you are now ready to launch your first instance!
 Instances are much like what you may expect to find in a virtual machine, except here the instances are on bare-metal nodes - the core feature of Chameleon.
-A bare-metal node is a whole compute node that you have exclusive access to.
+A bare-metal node is a whole physical server that you have exclusive access to.
 An instance is going to be a bare-metal node that has been launched with an operating system image.
-Follow these steps to make a reservation for a machine, launch an instance and log in to it.
+Follow these steps to make a reservation for a node, launch an instance and log in to it.

 The Chameleon Dashboard
 =======================

 Chameleon resources are available at two sites.
 You may login to the Chameleon Dashboard for resources at `the University of Chicago <https://chi.uc.chameleoncloud.org>`_ or `the Texas Advanced Computing Center <https://chi.tacc.chameleoncloud.org>`_.
 Use the account name and password that you signed up with.

-.. note:: If you change your account password, it takes approximately ten minutes for the change to propagate to each dashboard.
+.. note:: If you change your account password, it can take up to 15 minutes for the change to propagate to each dashboard.

 .. figure:: chi_login.png
   :alt: The Chameleon Dashboard login